nikkids/CardMatchingGame/README.md

 <h2>Gameplay</h2>
 <img src=https://i.imgur.com/5blmAIN.png width=60% height=60% alt=img>
 The gameplay based around matching 2 cards with the same image of Human Expression, there will also be a time limit of 120 seconds.
 The player will be considered victory if they successfully match all the cards before the time runs out.
+If the player fails, the deck will be randomly organized and restart the game.

 <h2>User Experience</h2>
 <img src=https://imgur.com/WTqOf5O.png width=60% height=60% alt=img>